 2020 Legislative Priorities

-Our legislative priorities for the 2019 session include improving access to primary and specialty care for kids by increasing the Medicaid rate to parity with Medicare; increasing access to behavioral health care by increasing Medicaid reimbursement for behavioral health care to Medicare rates; maintaining funding for Washington’s Mental Health Referral Service for Children and Teens; banning all flavors for nicotine and tobacco products; and increasing the tax on vaping products commensurate with tax on cigarettes; and reapportioning tax revenue from e-cigarette sales to include prevention and enforcement of age restrictions on purchase.
+Our legislative priorities for the 2019 session include improving access to primary and specialty care for kids by increasing the Medicaid rate to parity with Medicare; increasing access to behavioral health care by increasing Medicaid reimbursement for behavioral health care to Medicare rates; maintaining funding for Washington’s Mental Health Referral Service for Children and Teens; extending Medicaid coverage for new moms from 60 days to one year; banning all flavors for nicotine and tobacco products; increasing the tax on vaping products commensurate with tax on cigarettes; and reapportioning tax revenue from e-cigarette sales to include prevention and enforcement of age restrictions on purchase.

 Refer to the issue briefs below for more information and talking points on our 2020 legislative priorities, or share them directly with your legislators.